 I’ll be honest: the first time I visited Anacortes, I was totally stereotypical.
 I rolled into town, grabbed a bite to eat, and took a look around.
 Within a few hours was on a ferry to the San Juan Islands.

 This is what most people do.
-They use the town of Anacortes on Fidalgo Island as a stopping off point to refuel before heading over to Lopez, Shaw, Orcas, or San Juan Islands.
+They use the small town of Anacortes on Fidalgo Island as a stopping-off point to refuel before heading over to the San Juan Islands.
 Because the San Juan Islands offer the ‘real’ beauty and the ‘real’ adventure that draws visitors to the region.